Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Simulations and examples

 Clearly, all four methods behave appropriately in case the null hypothesis is fulfilled.
-Specifically, the $p$-values for DGP(0) are approximately uniformly distributed as the graphs are close to the dotted identity line, and the proportions of rejection roughly match the significance level.
+Specifically, the $p$-values for DGP(C0) are approximately uniformly distributed as the graphs are close to the dotted identity line, and the proportions of rejection roughly match the significance level.
 The plots corresponding to DGP(C1) and DGP(C2) indicate that our new approach is the most sensitive one to a violation of the distribution assumption.
-The likelihood of rejection (corresponding to low $p$-values) is the highest for our method followed by Andrews' and Bierens and Wang's methods.
+The likelihood of rejection (corresponding to low $p$-values) is the highest for our method, followed by Andrews' and Bierens and Wang's methods.
 The method studied by Dikta and Scheer, on the other hand, performs rather poorly in these examples as the $p$-value is approximately uniformly distributed.
 In the plot for DGP(C3), however, it can be seen that Dikta and Scheer's method seems to be the most sensitive one if the assumed linear relationship between $X$ and $Y$ is not valid.
-In this case, rejection is most likely using their method whereas the other methods fail to reject $H_0$.
-Finally, all methods except Dikta and Scheer's react very senstively to a violation of the homoscedacity assumption as it is the case in DGP(C4).
+In this case, rejection is most likely using their method, whereas the other methods fail to reject $H_0$.
+Finally, all methods except Dikta and Scheer's react very sensitively to a violation of the homoscedasticity assumption, as is the case in DGP(C4).
 A comparison of \Fref{tab:gof_sim1_n100} and \ref{tab:gof_sim1_n500} shows that the results are robust to different sample sizes.
 If a test rejects $H_0$, the proportion of rejection is higher for $n=500$ than for $n=100$, which is expected.

-In the second simulation study, we consider a GLM wih discrete response variable.
-Specifically, we want to test for a Poisson distribution with logarithmic link function, i.e.
+In the second simulation study, we consider a GLM with a discrete response variable.
+Specifically, we want to test for a Poisson distribution with a logarithmic link function, i.e.